openfaas/docs/docs/deployment/troubleshooting.md

 | X-Duration-Seconds | Time taken in seconds to execute the original function call |
 | X-Function-Status  | [HTTP status code](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes) returned by the original function call |

+## Chaining / workflows

+> See also <a href="#Timeouts">Timeouts</a> (below)

+When chaning or invoking another function, do this by calling it via the gateway either using the external IP address of the cluster / gateway, or by the internal DNS name.

+A common user-error is to try to invoke the gateway from within a function using `http://127.0.0.1` or `localhost` - this address simply points back to the container the function is running in and is invalid.

+> Note: If you access the gateway via its DNS entry/name then it is recommended to configure the gateway URL via an environmental variable (such as `gateway_url`) to make sure you can port the function between OpenFaaS providers.

+### On Kubernetes

+The default address for the gateway on Kubernetes is `http://gateway.openfaas:8080`.

+### On Docker Swarm

+The default address for the gateway is `http://gateway:8080`

 ## Timeouts